nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Workload (e.g. microsoft teams client) gets Oauth bearer token for the cloud application (e.g. microsoft teams server) from the Authentication/Authorization server using the user credentials and workload credential using private key JWT (https://oauth.net/private-key-jwt/).
 Private key JWT is alternative to shared client secret Oauth mechanism.

 * Workload contacts the workload agent to
-  * Append the X-Workload-Geo-ID header field to the HTTP request, which contains (1) Current Host/workload geographic boundary token.
-(2) current timestamp (3) monotonically increasing nonce for troubleshooting.
+  * Append the X-Workload-Geo-ID Header:
+   - The `X-Workload-Geo-ID` header field is added to the HTTP request.
+   - The header value is a JWT containing:
+     1. The current host/workload geographic boundary token.
+     2. The current timestamp.
+     3. A monotonically increasing nonce (for replay protection and troubleshooting).

+  * Sign the HTTP Request:
-  * Sign the modified HTTP request using the workload identity agent private key.
+   - After appending the `X-Workload-Geo-ID` header, the entire HTTP request (including headers and body) is signed using the workload identity agent’s private key.
+   - The resulting signature is included in a separate header, such as `X-Request-Signature`.
+   - The workload identity agent’s public key is included as part of the JWT in the `X-Workload-Geo-ID` header.
+   - Recipients can verify both the JWT and the overall request signature using the corresponding public key.

-* Intermediate proxies (e.g., API gateways, SASE firewalls) inspect the X-Workload-Geo-ID header field and perform the following checks:
+* Intermediate proxies (e.g., API gateways, SASE firewalls) inspect the X-Workload-Geo-ID header field and perform the following checks.
+Note that these checks can be performed by the server as well, but it is more efficient to do them at the intermediate proxy level.
   * Verify that the host/workload geographic boundary token in the header is valid by verifying the signature against the workload identity manager public key and that the token has not expired.
-  * Verify that the workload agent ID in the host/workload geographic boundary token matches a allowed workload agent ID.
+  * Verify that the workload agent ID in the host/workload geographic boundary token matches a configured workload agent ID.
   * Verify that the HTTP request signature in the host/workload geographic boundary token is valid by verifying it against the workload agent public key.
   * If the verification passes, the request is forwarded to the destination server.
 If the verification fails, the request is dropped, and an error response is generated.